octopus-network/ree-client-ts-sdk/README.md

-# Ree Client TypesSript SDK
+# Ree Client TypeScript SDK

 A TypeScript SDK for interacting with the Ree protocol on Bitcoin, providing seamless integration with Bitcoin wallets and Rune tokens.